Nashville Rebel (film): Aftermath

 While the film was a modest success, it was the only movie that featured Waylon Jennings as a lead actor.
 Waylon stated in his autobiography (1994, Warner Books) that his performances were not as good as they could have been, and cautioned fans against seeing the film.
-Eventually, Waylon stopped playing "Green River" (released as a single by RCA Victor) in his live performances.
+Eventually, Waylon stopped playing "Green River" (issued as a single by RCA Victor) in his live performances.

 Several years later, the film's title became prophetic; Waylon (along with several other country artists) began to openly rebel against Nashville's producer-oriented approach to making records.
-The film was pulled from television distribution in the mid-1970s, and despite the major surge in Waylon's popularity at that time, Nashville Rebel was neither seen on TV nor was officially released on home video until the mid-1990s re-release.
+The film was pulled from television distribution in the mid-1970s, and despite the major surge in Waylon's popularity at that time, Nashville Rebel was neither seen on TV nor was officially released on home video until the mid–1990s.

 Ownership

 Upon release in 1966, Nashville Rebel was billed as a co-production between Fred A. Niles Productions and Nashville-based Show Biz, Inc., and distributed by American International Pictures.
 At some point, ownership of the film fell solely into the hands of Show Biz.
 Unfortunately, the assets of Show Biz lay dormant throughout the mid-1980s until the mid-1990s.

 In the early 1990s, the video and film assets of Show Biz, Inc. were purchased from Norman Lear by Willie Nelson, who then created Act IV Productions, its sole purpose being management of the Show Biz library.
 Not long afterwards, Waylon himself became the owner to the rights of his first feature film.

 Casting aside previous disapproval of the film, Jennings himself made the film available on VHS through his "Pony Express" store.
 In 2004, both Waylon's estate and Bear Family Records released DVDs of the movie.
 The Bear Family release offers chapter selection and adds the 11 songs found on the 1966 RCA Victor soundtrack LP.